openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 If Row Filter is left blank the EBI will process all rows in the CSV.

-## Updating Existing Items in EQUELLA
+## Updating Existing Items in openEQUELLA
-Using the EBI not only can you create new items in EQUELLA but you can also update existing ones.
+Using the EBI not only can you create new items in openEQUELLA but you can also update existing ones.
 ### Updating Existing Items using Source Identifiers
-One way of updating existing items is by specifying a source identifier field that can match the records in the CSV with items in EQUELLA.
+One way of updating existing items is by specifying a source identifier field that can match the records in the CSV with items in openEQUELLA.
 This can be useful if your CSV already contains IDs from another system or generated in the CSV itself.

-Create a field in the EQUELLA schema that a source identifier can be stored in.
+Create a field in the openEQUELLA schema that a source identifier can be stored in.
 The field can be named anything and may either be an element or an attribute.
 Check the Index for Advanced Searches check box.

 Now in the CSV a column of source identifiers is required.
 These can be of any format, numerical or alphanumerical, as long as they are unique to each row of the CSV.
 For example, “1”, “DFWTE”, “232-3423”, “S342343-B” are all valid source identifiers.
-In the column heading specify the XPath that matches the EQUELLA schema field where the source identifier will be stored.
+In the column heading specify the XPath that matches the openEQUELLA schema field where the source identifier will be stored.

 In the EBI’s main form specify the column of the source identifiers in the Source Identifier field.

-Now when an import is run (test or real) for each row in the CSV the EBI will search EQUELLA for an item that matches the row’s source identifier.
-If it finds a matching item rather than creating a new item in EQUELLA it will update the matching item (or create a new version if used in conjunction with the VERSION command option).
+Now when an import is run (test or real) for each row in the CSV the EBI will search openEQUELLA for an item that matches the row’s source identifier.
+If it finds a matching item rather than creating a new item in openEQUELLA it will update the matching item (or create a new version if used in conjunction with the VERSION command option).

 By default, only items with a status of “live” will be updated with source identifiers.

 ### Updating Existing Items using Target Identifiers

-If you know the EQUELLA item IDs that you are updating another way of updating existing items is by specifying what are called target identifiers.
-Target identifiers are the UUID EQUELLA item IDs of the existing items in EQUELLA.
+If you know the openEQUELLA item IDs that you are updating another way of updating existing items is by specifying what are called target identifiers.
+Target identifiers are the UUID openEQUELLA item IDs of the existing items in openEQUELLA.
 To do this, in your CSV include a column of item IDs.

 You can name the column heading of this column anything or leave it blank.
 In the EBI select “Target Identifiers” for the Column Data Type for the corresponding column.

-When run, the EBI will attempt to match the target identifier of each row against an existing item in EQUELLA and update that item.
+When run, the EBI will attempt to match the target identifier of each row against an existing item in openEQUELLA and update that item.
 For any rows with blank target identifiers new items are created.
-If a target identifier is provided that does not exist in EQUELLA an error will be returned and the EBI will move on to the next row.
+If a target identifier is provided that does not exist in openEQUELLA an error will be returned and the EBI will move on to the next row.

 By default, using target identifiers will see live items updated (or new versions created if used in conjunction with the VERSION command option).
 However, unlike when using source identifiers, if no live items are available then the first non-live item will be updated (e.g. draft, moderating, archived etc)